BREED DESCRIPTION & INFORMATION

 Additional Health Resources:

-- Health Information from the Canadian Manchester Terrier Club
+- Health Overview from the Canadian Manchester Terrier Club

 - Health and Nutrition Growing section of the Canada's Guide to Dogs website which includes information on several health and nutrition related issues.